Free will in theology: Roman Catholic

 Today, theologians of the Roman Catholic Church universally embrace the idea of free will, but generally do not view free will as existing apart from or in contradiction to grace.
 According to the Roman Catholic Church "To God, all moments of time are present in their immediacy.
 When therefore he establishes his eternal plan of "predestination", he includes in it each person's free response to his grace."
 The Council of Trent declared that "the free will of man, moved and excited by God, can by its consent co-operate with God, Who excites and invites its action; and that it can thereby dispose and prepare itself to obtain the grace of justification.
 The will can resist grace if it chooses.
 It is not like a lifeless thing, which remains purely passive.
 Weakened and diminished by Adam's fall, free will is yet not destroyed in the race (Sess.
 VI, cap. i and v)."

 During the era of the original Jesuits, a movement arose in Catholicism called Jansenism, which contradicted the Jesuits' teaching on free will.
 French Philosopher, Blaise Pascal was an adherent of this theology.
 There are no modern adherents of Jansenism.

 St. Augustine and St. Thomas Aquinas wrote extensively on free will, with Augustine focusing on the importance of free will in his responses to the Manichaeans, and also on the limitations of a concept of unlimited free will as denial of grace, in his refutations of Pelagius.

 Denying the Roman Catholic teaching, John Duns Scotus asserted that "the created will acts just for internal reasons, and therefore contingently in all circumstances", even in Heaven, "regardless of the perfection of the object presented by the intellect."
-On the contrary, the Roman Catholic teaching affirms that, when the proper object of the will -which is God- is known with sufficient clarity in the afterdeath life, then "the perpetuity" of the free will's act is necessary and "in Heaven is guaranteed by the absence of reason for the will to will something else."
+On the contrary, the Roman Catholic teaching affirms that when God—the proper object of the will—is known with sufficient clarity in the afterlife, then "the perpetuity" of the free will's act is necessary and "in Heaven is guaranteed by the absence of reason for the will to will something else."